INL/BlackLab/core/src/site/markdown/blacklab-server-different-languages.md

 				// Add the document title and the hit information JsonNode doc = (JsonNode)docs.get((String)hit.get("docPid"));

-				// Context of the hit is passed in arrays, per property
+				// Context of the hit is passed in arrays, per annotation
 				// (word/lemma/PoS).
 Right now we only want to display the
 				// words.
 This is how we join the word array to a string.
 				String left = words((JsonNode)hit.get("left"));